-COLD Weather Survival: Clothing, Dry, Layers
+COLD Weather Survival: Clothing

-C Keep clothing clean.
+Clean – Keep clothing clean.

-L Wear clothes loose and in layers.
+Layers – Wear clothes in loose layers.

-D Keep clothing dry.
+Dry – Keep clothing dry.

 Wear your clothing loose and in layers.
-Wearing tight clothing and footgear restricts blood circulation and invites cold injury.
+Wearing tight clothing (or footwear) restricts blood circulation and invites cold injury.
 It also decreases the volume of air trapped between the layers, reducing its insulating value.
 Several layers of lightweight clothing are better than one equally thick layer of clothing, because the layers have dead-air space between them.
 The dead-air space provides extra insulation.
 Also, layers of clothing allow you to take off or add clothing layers to prevent excessive sweating or to increase warmth.